aferron/Camp/README.md

 minutes hard coded in camp.py.

-To find a campground page go to recreation.gov, find the campground page showing availability for each site in a table with multiple days
+To find a campground page go to recreation.gov, find the campground page showing availability for each site in a table with multiple days.

 Hard code your name and password to use the login function.